kokkos/kokkos/.github/ISSUE_TEMPLATE/bug_report.md

 labels: ''
 assignees: ''
 ---
+**Before you file**
+Please check already existing issues first.
+Filtering by our labels can help to e.g. find issues related to compiler bugs easily.

 **Describe the bug**

 Please provide a concise, clear description of the bug, as well as any available error logs.
 Feel free to contact the Kokkos Slack `# build` channel for further discussion of your issue.